umaar/ig-photo-slideshow/readme.md

 npm run download-images
 ```

+You should now have images in your `downloadsDirectory` folder (which is specified in the config file).

 #### For orphan images (image files which exist, but do not have a corresponding DB record), this script will add the relevant DB records (step 2)

 ```sh